szaimen/Nextcloud-NAS-Guide/README.md

 The following steps are needed to configure the external data SSD/HDD.
 <details><summary>Click here to expand</summary>

-1. **Reformat** the drive to NTFS, if not already done
+1. **Format, encrypt and mount** the drive with `Veracrypt`
-1. **Encrypt** the drive with Bitlocker
+1. **Open** the drive on a PC
 1. **Copy** your private files to the drive if you have any and create a sensible folder structure
-1. **Mount** the external data SSD/HDD to your server
 </details>

-### How to format the external data SSD/HDD?
+### How to format, encrypt and mount the external data SSD/HDD?
-In order to prepare the SSD for your server, you should first format it to NTFS by doing the following things.
+In order to prepare the external data SSD/HDD for your server, you should first format and encrypt it using `Veracrypt`.
 <details><summary>Click here to expand</summary>

-(If it is already NTFS formatted, you can skip the formatting to NTFS)
+**Warning: this will delete any data on this drive!**
+1. Please **don't** connect the drive to your server, yet!
+1. Run `sudo bash /var/scripts/not-supported.sh` over CLI
+1. Choose `Veracrypt`
+1. Select that you want to **install** veracrypt
+1. Select that you want to continue
+1. Wait until it is installed
-1. **Connect** the drive to your Windows 7/10 Professional (or higher) PC
+1. After pressing `OK`, **connect** the drive to your server
-1. Open the **File Explorer**
-1. Click on **This PC**
-1. **Right-click** on your SSD in this overview and select **Format...**
-1. Click on **Restore device defaults**
-1. Give it a meaningful **Volume designation** like `Data`
-1. Click on **Start** to start the formatting which should only take a few seconds
+1. It should get found after a few seconds
+1. Select the drive that you want to format and encrypt
+1. Enter a **password** and store it at a safe place.
+1. Confirm the password
+1. Confirm that you are sure to format and encrypt the drive by selecting `Yes`
+1. Now the drive should be successfully formatted and encrypted
+1. Choose to **mount** the drive to your server
+1. Type in the **mountpath** that you want to use, recommended is `/mnt/data`
+1. Wait until everything is configured

+**Now, the drive should be ready.**

+**BTW**: You could run this script a second time now to format, encrypt and mount a second drive, if you want to use more than one external data SSD/HDD.
 </details>

-### How to encrypt the external data SSD/HDD?
+### How to access the encrypted external data SSD/HDD on any PC?
-Now encrypt your external data SSD/HDD using Bitlocker.
+Next, you should open the encrypted drive on a different PC to be able to copy files or create the sensible folder structure.
 <details><summary>Click here to expand</summary>

-(You can also encrypt the drive if already some data is on it)
+1. **Power off** your server by pressing the `power button`
+1. **Disconnect** the external data SSD/HDD
+1. **Don`t** connect the drive to your PC, yet
+1. **Download** Veracrypt from [here](https://www.veracrypt.fr/en/Downloads.html) and **install** it on your PC (if needed, **restart** your PC)
-1. **Connect** the drive to your Windows 7/10 Professional (or higher) PC
+1. Now, **connect** the drive to your PC (**don't** reformat the drive, if you get a popup, that it must get reformatted)
-1. Search in Windows for `Bitlocker` which should bring up a control panel option called **Manage Bitlocker** and open it
-1. Resize the newly opened window and make it big
-1. Below your `C:` drive, in the **Bitlocker To Go** section, you should see the external data SSD/HDD.
-Click on **Activate Bitlocker** for this drive
-1. Use a difficult password to encrypt the drive and store it at a safe place.
-1. Choose to store the **Recovery Code** for your drive **in a file** and select any valid location.
-1. Click on **Continue** to proceed with setting up bitlocker
-1. Choose **only encrypt used storage**
-1. Choose **New encryption mode**
-1. Click on **Start encryption** to start the encryption
+1. Open `Veracrypt`, select the drive, type in the **password** and wait until it is mounted to your system

-1. Now wait until the drive is completely encrypted
+Now you should be able to access the encrypted drive.
-1. You should store the **Bitlocker Recovery Code** and drive identifier at a safe place and delete the file again
-1. After the drive is completely encrypted, **eject the drive**, disconnect it and connect it again.
-Then you should see a popup where you can test if the password works and the drive gets correctly decrypted with this password.

-**Now you can start to copy your private files onto the drive if you have any.**
 </details>

 ### How to create a sensible folder structure on the external data SSD/HDD?